 - Bring to boil, then reduce to simmer.
 Whisk the sauce, and it should thicken up really nicely.
 Turn down low as possible.

 - Add the cheese when your pasta is almost ready.

 - When your pasta is just slightly al dente, add pasta directly to the sauce.
 Reserve about 1 cup of the pasta water before draining.
 If your sauce is a little thick, add some of the water.
 It helps loosen the sauce and coat the pasta better.

-This recipe is for seven servings because most pasta boxes serve seven.
+This recipe is for seven servings because my favorite pasta makes seven servings.
 I prefer Barilla Plus Protein pasta when I am cooking with WW in mind.
 It is super filling and 5sp per serving of pasta.
-Add chicken and any vegetables you may like.

 As always, if you like this recipe and want to see more, follow me on Instagram @dwardcooks.
 If you happen to make this recipe and post it, tag me or use the #dwardcooks hashtag.
 I love seeing people enjoy my recipes!